Hugo Guinness: Art and illustration

-Guinness depicts everyday and eclectic objects or phrases in a simplistic but humorous way.
+Guinness depicts everyday and eclectic objects and phrases in a simple yet humorous way.
 His work has been featured in The New Yorker, The New York Times, and Vogue.
 Guinness has designed apparel for Pussy Glamour and a range of leather goods for Coach New York.

 His work has been collected by notable figures including magazine editor Anna Wintour, actor Heath Ledger, actresses Amanda Peet, Natalie Portman, and Michelle Williams, artist Jack Pierson, and director Wes Anderson.

 Film

 Guinness has collaborated with Wes Anderson on several films, including providing artwork for The Royal Tenenbaums (2001) and The Life Aquatic with Steve Zissou (2004).
 He voiced the character Nathan Bunce in Fantastic Mr. Fox (2009) and co-wrote the story for The Grand Budapest Hotel (2014), earning a shared nomination for the Academy Award for Best Original Screenplay.

 In 2015, he created an animated short film for J.Crew to raise awareness about ivory poaching.

 He also contributed to the BBC Storyville documentary Hi Society – The Wonderful World of Nicky Haslam.